 MFSlayer partnered with Warner Brothers to host a few 1v1 matches interlinked with Cast clips

 American player MFSlayer, had a big event yesterday.
 Sponsored by Warner Brother, the stream consisted of some 1v1 matches with high-ranking players in the scene and clips from the Movie's cast talking about their experiences filming the movie and their relation to the games themselves.
 DashFight compiled the cast's clips for your enjoyment here.
-But we highly recommended you pop into MFSLayer's Twitch and Youtube to see sponsored streams in full.
+But we highly recommended you follow MFSLayer's Twitter, and catch the video on Twitch and Youtube to see sponsored streams in full.

 Simon McQuoid, director, on What makes the Mortal Kombat Franchise a Household name

 This is the Australian and Perth native first feature film work.
 He had been working primarily on commercials, for which he has earned various industry awards, such as the prestigious Grand Clio award.
 For the Mortal Kombat movie, he is not only the director but also a producer.